raspberrypilearning/xai-challenge-submit/en/step_4.md

 - 💫 **A Wish:** A friendly tip or idea for improvement.

 **2. The Stoplight System 🚦:**
-Present your project and then hand out three colored cards: Red, Yellow, and Green.
+Present your project and then hand out three coloured cards: Red, Yellow, and Green.
 - 🟢 Green Card: Parts of your project that are good to go!
 - 🟡 Yellow Card: Areas that might need a little bit of tweaking.
 - 🔴 Red Card: Things that need a second look.

 **3. Picture Storyboard 🖼️:**
 Give them a few blank paper panels and ask them to draw:
-- Their favorite part of your application.
+- Their favourite part of your application.
 - A scene or part where they were a bit confused.
 - Any new idea or feature they imagine would be great!